Arthur-Prc/Arthur-Prc/README.md

 - 👋 Hi, I’m @Arthur-Prc
-- 👀 I’m interested in AI, Security, No-Code, IoT, Electron, React.
+- 👀 I’m interested in AI, Security, No-Code, IoT, Electron, React, Python.
 - 🌱 I’m currently learning Python, React, Electron, and No-Code tools for product marketing launches.
 - 💞️ I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: LinkedIn or Upwork.